Foods to Avoid When Wearing Braces and Invisalign

 You should ideally cut back and avoid sugary candy when you have braces.
 Sugar stimulates plaque acids that wreak havoc on your tooth enamel and can encourage cavities or even gum disease.

-In particular, you want to steer clear of hard candy, crunchy snacks like nachos or nuts, and also caramel and nougat that are prone to sticking to your brackets and wires.
-Crunchy shells on candy should be avoided (e.g. size M&M’s with peanuts, skittles) and anything overly sticky like toffee, taffy, gum, and jujubes are also on the avoid list.
+In particular, you want to steer clear of hard candy, crunchy snacks like nachos or nuts, and also caramel and nougat that are prone to sticking to your brackets and wires during your Invisalign treatment.
+Crunchy shells on candy should be avoided (e.g., M&M’s with peanuts, Skittles), and anything overly sticky like toffee, taffy, gum, and jujubes are also on the avoid list.
+These are essential tips for a successful Invisalign treatment.

 ?
 Pro Tip: If you want something sweet, the rule of thumb for people with braces is to only eat candy that’s soft or melty.
 That means candies like Reese’s Peanut Butter Cups and 3 Musketeers Bars are okay.
 Plain chocolate is also okay, as well as anything that just melts on your tongue.